 After we were done there, we headed to Anaheim!
 The drive from the Las Vegas Airport to Anaheim took us about 4 hours with traffic and stops and its mostly a drive through the desert.
 Not difficult, so if you’re flying into Vegas, download yourself a playlist and you’ll be there before you know it.

-Afterwards, we checked out Downtown Disney, which reminded us a lot of the old Downtown Disney at WDW.
+Afterwards, we checked out Downtown Disney, which reminded us a lot of the old Downtown Disney at Walt Disney World.
+Now Disney Springs.
 Its a great place to start your trip off if you have a limited number of days on your tickets.

 The next day, we started our Disneyland vacation!
 Let me tell you, I have heard a LOT about Disneyland.
 And not all good things either.
 So I tried to go in with no expectations whatsoever.
 I was pleasantly surprised to be honest.
 Yes the castle is small.
 But in the cutest way!
-And guys, sorry, but the rides there are so much better.
-I understand the difficulties WDW faces with refurbing its rides, but I wish the rides at WDW were as good as Disneyland.
-Sigh.
+And the rides there are so much better simple because they’re always able to be refurbished.

 Its such a nostalgic Park and we loved that it was familiar but different.

 We visited for Pixar Fest.
 While this was just a summer thing, it gives you an idea of the kinds of special activities all over the parks in the summer.
 Here’s our post on Pixar Fest: 5 snacks we loved and another sneak peak here.
 If I had one piece of advice no matter when you visit- try all the churros!
 So good.

 Yes, this is technically the 2nd park ( Disneyland is the first one).
 So, we continued with our Disneyland trip at California Adventure and got to see our first ever Paint the Nite Parade!
 So magical!
 With small touches of the Main Street Electrical Parade, I was definitely starting to remember why I had loved that parade so much in the first place.